maxwellmlin/bannerclick/README.md

-> **NOTE:**  This is a forked copy of [BannerClick](https://github.com/bannerclick/bannerclick) for use in [Duke CS+ 2023: Web Cookie Security and Privacy](https://cs.duke.edu/undergraduate/research/csplus).
+> **Note:**  This is a forked copy of [BannerClick](https://github.com/bannerclick/bannerclick) for use in [Duke CS+ 2023: Web Cookie Security and Privacy](https://cs.duke.edu/undergraduate/research/csplus).
 The original README file is below.

 BannerClick
 =======